-PIMCO provides a customized target date service, myTDFTM, to participating retirement plans.
-The myTDF service incorporates certain demographic factors, which may include an individual's age, salary, assets, savings rate, and/or company retirement plan match rate, to seek to assign more personalized investment allocations for plan participants of retirement plans that use the myTDF service.
-Under the myTDF service, PIMCO uses its proprietary methodology (referred to as the "engine") to construct various portfolios that include PIMCO-advised CITs (each a "myTDF Portfolio" and collectively, "myTDF Portfolios") and to assign a plan participant to a myTDF Portfolio based on his or her demographic factors.
+PIMCO provides a customized target date service, myTDFTM to participating retirement plans.
+The myTDF service will incorporate certain demographic factors, which may include an individual's age, salary, assets, savings rate, and/or company retirement plan match rate, to seek to assign more personalized investment allocations for plan participants of retirement plans that use the myTDF service.
+Under the myTDF service, PIMCO will use its proprietary methodology (referred to as the "engine") to construct various portfolios of PIMCOadvised CITs (each a "myTDF Portfolio" and collectively, "myTDF Portfolios") and to assign a plan participant to a myTDF Portfolio based on his or her demographic factors.
 The engine constructs myTDF Portfolios based on quantitative and qualitative data relating to various risk metrics, long-term market trends, correlation of asset types and actuarial assumptions of life expectancy and retirement, and then seeks to assign a plan participant to one of those myTDF Portfolios based on the plan participant's individual demographic factors noted above.
-The engine is hosted by a technology provider, who is responsible for the operation of the engine and hosting the engine on the technology provider's platform.
-Participating retirement plan recordkeepers ("Plan Providers") have access to the myTDF service through the technology provider's platform.
-Pursuant to an automated process, the technology provider's platform provides Plan Providers an interface so that the Plan Provider may provide participant data to be inputted into the engine, and place trade transactions to implement the myTDF service for plan participants.
+The engine will be hosted by a technology provider, who will be responsible for the operation of the engine and hosting the engine on the technology provider's platform.
+Participating retirement plan recordkeepers ("Plan Providers") will access the myTDF service through the technology provider's platform.
+Pursuant to an automated process, the technology provider's platform provides Plan Providers an interface so that the Plan Provider may provide participant data to be inputted into the engine, and place trade transactions in CITs to implement the myTDF service for plan participants.
 Plan participants should review the documentation provided by their plan sponsor for more information about the myTDF service.
-In addition to the foregoing, PIMCO offers non-discretionary target date services for retirement plans.
-Under these arrangements, PIMCO licenses to an investment manager PIMCO's proprietary methodology for assigning a portfolio that includes PIMCO-advised CITs to a plan participant.
-This investment manager is responsible for implementing the methodology for plan participants, and PIMCO has no discretion related to the management of such plan participant accounts.
+In addition to the foregoing, PIMCO also offers non-discretionary target date services for retirement plans.
+Under these arrangements, PIMCO licenses to an investment manager PIMCO's proprietary methodology for assigning a portfolio of PIMCO-advised CITs to a plan participant.
+This investment manager will be responsible for implementing the methodology for plan participants, and PIMCO will have no discretion related to the management of such plan participant accounts.
 Use of these non-discretionary services are subject to the risks described under "Model Portfolios" above.